 Help to Own lets you rent a quality new-build home.
 As you make your monthly payments you build up a Loyalty Premium, which at 20 years you can use to take a further tenancy of 5 years leading to the option to buy your home for £1 (assuming no deductions and you have kept to the terms of the agreements) or take as cash if you leave the scheme anytime before the end of the 20 year period.

-Anyone who is creditworthy – meaning the monthly rental cost of the property is no more than 40% of their total household income.
+Anyone who is creditworthy with the right to permanent residency in the UK– meaning the monthly rental cost of the property is no more than 40% of their total household income.
 Applicants should not already own a property or have a deposit in excess of 10% of the value of the property they want to rent.
 Property values can be found here.

 Yes.
 Under the Help to Own scheme, you enter into a tenancy agreement to renting your home for 20 years with the option for a further tenancy of 5 years.
 There are options to buy the home.

 After 25 years assuming you have kept to the terms of the tenancies and the option agreement, you’ll get the option to own the home for £1.